My Experience With Alligators

 My recent visit to Florida was during mating and nesting season.
 As I hiked through a marsh, I could hear the growling sounds they make to get attention during mating season.
 I try to avoid kayaking with gators during mating season in Florida as they can get aggressive during this time.
 During my hike, I noticed that some trails were closed off and at the end, I found myself looking at an alligator nest.
 I’d actually never seen once before.
-The picture I posted above is of a nest almost on top of a trail.
+The picture I posted below in this article is of a nest almost on top of a trail.
 There is a Limpkin standing on top of the nest and you’ll notice a wildlife game camera on the bottom left side.
 The nest is being monitored by wildlife officials.
 I asked around as to why a gator would place their nest directly on the trail like this and I was told that because the water levels were so high in this area, the gators were forced to nest on the dry land.

 Inside of the nest are the eggs.
 As the babies break open the eggs, they’ll make sounds and, when the mother hears this, will crawl over and begin carefully clearing a path for them to crawl out.
 Just outside of this picture, the mother is far left in the water waiting.

 An Alligator Feeding Frenzy I Filmed At Gatorland